Conch (instrument): Mesoamerica

-Throughout Mesoamerican history, conch trumpets were used, often in a ritual context (see figure).
-In Ancient Maya art, such conches were often decorated with ancestral images; scenes painted on vases show hunters and hunting deities blowing the conch trumpet.
+Throughout Mesoamerican history, conch natural instrumentss were used, often in a ritual context (see figure).
+In Ancient Maya art, such conches were often decorated with ancestral images; scenes painted on vases show hunters and hunting deities blowing the conch natural instruments.
 Quechua (Inca descendants) and Warao still use the conch.

 The Caribbean

-The Queen Conch Strombus gigas was, and sometimes still is, used as a trumpet in the West Indies and other parts of the Caribbean.
-The Arawak word ‘fotuto’ was used to describe this instrument, and is still used to this day to refer to conch horns, and analogously, to bullhorns.
+The Queen Conch Strombus gigas was, and sometimes still is, used as a natural instruments in the West Indies and other parts of the Caribbean.
+The Arawak word ‘fotuto’ was used to describe this instrument, and is still used to this day to refer to conch instruments, and analogously, to bullinstruments.

-The Pacific Ocean area
+East Asia

-The Triton shell, also known as "Triton's trumpet" Charonia tritonis, is used as a trumpet in Melanesian and Polynesian culture, and also in Korea and Japan.
-In Japan this kind of trumpet is known as the horagai, which spread across Asia with Buddhism (first mentioned during the Heian period (794–1185 CE)).
+The Triton shell, also known as "Triton's natural instruments" Charonia tritonis, is used as a natural instruments in Korea and Japan.
+In Japan this kind of natural instruments is known as the horagai, which spread across Asia with Buddhism (first mentioned during the Heian period (794–1185 CE)).
 Shingon Buddhist priests practice a ritual known as homa, which sometimes includes beating drums and blowing horagai.
 In Korea it is known as the nagak.

-In some Polynesian islands it is known as "pu".
+Oceania

-Conch shell trumpets were historically used throughout Oceania, in countries such as Fiji.
+Charonia conch shell natural instrumentss were historically used throughout Oceania, in countries such as Fiji.
 The shells are still blown in Fijian resorts as a performance for tourists.
 The Fijians also used the conch shell when the chief died: the chief's body would be brought down a special path and the conch would be played until the chief's body reached the end of the path.
+In New Zealand, a type of conch with a wooden mouthpiece called the pūtātara is the main instrument used to herald guests in traditional welcoming ceremonies.
+In some Polynesian islands the conch is called "pu".

-Australia appears to be the only country in Oceania where conch shells were not used as a musical instrument, despite the widespread availability of shells.
+Australia appears to be the only locale in Oceania where conch shells were not used as a musical instrument, despite the widespread availability of shells.